ekfiagbedzi/RockPaperScissors/README.md

 The code for the game has been wrapped up in a funciton called RockPaperScissors

 ### How to Play
+#### Manual Game
-To play this game, enter command `python run.py` in the terminal.
+To play the manual version of this game, enter command `python manual_rps.py in the terminal.
-This will open your webcam.
-Press `Q` to start the game.
+This will present a prompt; Press `Q` to start the game.
+Please enter you choice; one of Rock, Paper or Scisssors:
+Once you enter your choice, your choice will be compared to that of that of the CPU and the winner determined by the classical rules of Rock Paper Scissors.

+To play the webcam version of this game, enter command `python camera_rps.py in the terminal.
+This will present a prompt.
+Press `Q` to play the each round.
 Countdown starts.
-Once countdown ends, the current frame at the end of the countdown will be used to predict the option you chose.
 Your choice will be compared to that of that of the CPU and the winner determined by the classical rules of Rock Paper Scissors.
+Once the computer or the player gets to three wins, the game ends and the winner declared

 End